Highlights and Challenges of Buyback of Shares

-- Gain More Control– Some companies use a share repurchase program as a means to regain the control of the company itself.
+- Gain More Control– Some companies use a share repurchase program as a means to regain control of the company itself.
 When a company is traded in the open market, the decisions regarding its future depends on shareholder’s votes.
-Hence, many companies regain its private control by repurchasing the public stocks with the buyback programs.
+Hence, many companies regain its private control by repurchasing public stocks with buyback programs.

 - Signals the Growth- Share buyback creates a positive image of the company.
-Companies repurchase shares as they perceive it to be undervalued and want to attain the prospective growth.
+Companies repurchase shares as they perceive it to be undervalued and want to attain prospective growth.